YuliiaDatsko/telegram-dialog-analysis/README.md

 # Telegram dialogs analysis
-The purpose of this project is to make some assumptions, discover messaging patterns, how they can be used later and visualize them in order to get conclusions.
+Data is a valuable source of information, that is why this project's purpose is to help you discover some of your messaging patterns.
+This scope is wide enough to implement the automation of these assumptions and vizualize them.
+In the end you'll get an visual analysis of your data with some ready-to-go solutions, represented in this project.

 ## Install dependencies:
 1. Install Python 3.9.12